saitejasrivilli/offline-rag-assistant/README.md

 Offline RAG Assistant

-Private, offline Retrieval-Augmented Generation using Ollama + FAISS + Python, with a Streamlit UI(to make it available online as well if needed), automatic document ingestion, and local LLM inference.
+A private, fully offline Retrieval-Augmented Generation system built with Ollama, FAISS, and Python, featuring a Streamlit UI, intelligent chunking, and complete local inference.

-This project demonstrates how to build a privacy-first AI assistant that performs semantic search, retrieval, and grounded generation without ever sending data to the cloud.
+This project proves that powerful AI assistants can run entirely on your own machine without sending any data to the cloud.

 ⭐ Features
-🔐 100% Offline
+🔐 Completely Offline

-All embeddings generated locally using Ollama (nomic-embed-text)
+Local embeddings with nomic-embed-text

-All generation done with Llama 3.2 (2GB local)
+Local LLM generation with Llama 3.2

+No API keys

-No external APIs
+No external network calls

-No internet required after model download
+Your data never leaves your device

-📄 Multi-format Document Support
+📄 Multi-Format Document Support

+Supports:

 PDF